Euler angles: Last remarks

 Note that the inverse sine and cosine functions yield two possible values for the argument.
 In this geometrical description, only one of the solutions is valid.
 When Euler angles are defined as a sequence of rotations, all the solutions can be valid, but there will be only one inside the angle ranges.
 This is because the sequence of rotations to reach the target frame is not unique if the ranges are not previously defined.

 For computational purposes, it may be useful to represent the angles using atan2(y, x).
 For example, in the case of proper Euler angles:

 Conversion to other orientation representations

 Euler angles are one way to represent orientations.
 There are others, and it is possible to change to and from other conventions.
 Three parameters are always required to describe orientations in a 3-dimensional Euclidean space.
 They can be given in several ways, Euler angles being one of them; see charts on SO(3) for others.

-The most used orientation representation are the rotation matrices, the axis-angle and the quaternions, also known as Euler–Rodrigues parameters, which provide another mechanism for representing 3D rotations.
+The most common orientation representations are the rotation matrices, the axis-angle and the quaternions, also known as Euler–Rodrigues parameters, which provide another mechanism for representing 3D rotations.
 This is equivalent to the special unitary group description.

 Expressing rotations in 3D as unit quaternions instead of matrices has some advantages: